cmaxw/devchat-eleventy/src/my-javascript-story/mjs-126-eduardo-san-martin-morote.md

 tags:
   - my_javascript_story
   - podcast
-  - Nick Basile
+  - Eduardo San Martin Morote
 ---
 In this episode of My JavaScript Story is Charles talks to Eduardo San Martin Morote from Paris, France.
-Eduardo is a freelance developer, a core team member of Vue.js, and loves contributing to open source
+Eduardo is a freelance developer, a core team member of Vue.js, and loves contributing to open source.

 ## Sponsors